Who is a member?

 What you can do

-• Call your congressperson and/or U.S. senators to express your concerns about the potential loss of federal grants and commitments, and the impacts that would be felt in your community.
+• Call your representatives in the U.S. Congress to express your concerns about the potential loss of federal grants and commitments, and the impacts that would be felt in your community.

 What’s next

-Further federal court decisions on a number of legal challenges, and further executive actions to prevent funding for initiatives that conflict with Executive Orders.
+Federal court decisions are expected to continue on a number of legal challenges, as well as further executive actions to prevent funding for initiatives that could have conflicts with Executive Orders.

 Summary